 Aim for one story per week.
 After a month, you'll have more material for your next review than most people collect in a year.

-If you would rather not rely on remembering, that is exactly what the AI Brain Kit automates: you tell it what you shipped, and it keeps the running record for you, then turns it into a resume when you need one.
+If you would rather not rely on remembering, that is exactly what the Agentic Brain Kit automates: you tell it what you shipped, and it keeps the running record for you, then turns it into a resume when you need one.
 But even a plain notes file beats zero.

 Step 5: Use it when it counts